 Note: To earn a S.T.A.R.
 Puppy certification, contact an AKC-approved dog trainer.
 Find an AKC-approved trainer in your area here.

 What About Older Dogs?

-All of this information on how important socialization is for puppies brings up the question “what about older dogs?”
-If you’ve acquired a dog who is no longer a puppy, you can still help him associate new or fearful situations with a positive experience, even though you’ve missed the crucial puppy socialization period.
-Slowly reintroducing the dog to new sights, smells, and sounds, with careful supervision and an emphasis on positivity in the form of praise and treats can help him overcome his fears or hesitation.
+All of this information on how important socialization is for puppies brings up the question: what about older dogs?
+If you have acquired an adult dog, you can still help them associate new or fearful situations with positive experiences, even though you have missed the crucial puppy socialization period.
+Slowly reintroducing the canine to new sights, smells, and sounds, with careful supervision and an emphasis on positivity in the form of praise and treats, can help them overcome fears or hesitation.
 (Severe cases of fearfulness should be treated with the help of a veterinarian and/or animal behaviorist.)

 The AKC Canine Good Citizen (CGC) test is an excellent goal for owners of dogs who received little training in their past (or even for S.T.A.R. puppies who are ready to take their skills to the next level).
 This 10-step test demonstrates that a dog can show good manners and basic obedience skills.
 You can then go on to lead your dog through the advanced CGC test, called AKC Community Canine (CGCA), and/or the AKC Urban CGC (CGCU).